How To Drag Down In Google Sheets

 3. Drag the fill handle down to the desired cell.

 The formatting will be applied to the selected cells in the same way as the formula.
-(See Also: How To Find And Replace On Google Sheets)
+(See Also: How To Make Row Height Automatically Adjust In Google Sheets)

 Important Considerations